 Third District – Phone 658-6030, fax 658-6249 – 1700 Moss St.

 Properties in Mid-City on Upcoming Code Enforcement Dockets

-To view the City’s Code Enforcements Hearings calendar, click here.
+To view the City’s Code Enforcement Hearings calendar, click here.
 To receive email reports on the status of a blighted property, check the blightSTATUS.
 There, you can search for blighted properties and track their status as they go through Code Enforcement Hearings.
 (Currently unavailable since the city hall system hack 12/2019)